-A woman has won a legal row with Wigan Council after she tripped over an exposed tree root on a “defective” public footpath.
+Woman wins legal row with Wigan Council after tripping over exposed tree root

 The claimant, named as Deborah Barlow, has been successful at the high court after a previous judge ruled in favour of the town hall.